HighKing81/jacktheripper/README.md

 Usage:
-  Put 999-jacktheripper.rules in your udev.d directory so udev will start jacktheripper.sh as soon as you insert a CD.
-There's no "check if it's an audo-cd" logic in it so feel free to change that if you need it.
+  Put 999-jacktheripper.rules in your udev.d directory so udev will start jacktheripper.sh as soon as you insert a CD with audio tracks on it.

   Put jacktheripper.sh in /usr/local/bin and make sure it's executable.
 This will handle the ripping.
 It needs icedax, which will do the actual ripping.
 It also needs the 'at'